Woyboy1/Woyboy1/README.md

 ## :pushpin: Best Projects

 ### :video_game: [Voidzone](https://store.steampowered.com/app/3123030/Voidzone/)
-> *First-person horror game centered around exploration and intense interactions between monsters.*
+> *First-person horror game centered around exploration and intense interactions between strange monsters.*

 ### :video_game: [Are You Awake?](https://woyboy.itch.io/are-you-awake)
 > *First-person horror game following the story of insomnia with psychological tension and rich storytelling.*

+---

 ## :email: Contact
 You can find me on my Discord server, where I'm part of my community.
 I am always active and willing to hear you out.